SonicDrivein/gocd-saml-plugin/README.md

 # GoCD SAML Auth Plugin

-This plugin allows you to use SAML as you identity provider for GoCD.
+This plugin allows you to use SAML as your identity provider for GoCD.
 It has been tested with Centrify as the provider.

 The documentation for authorization plugins is hosted [here](https://plugin-api.gocd.io/current/authorization/)